A multidisciplinary programme in the humanities and social sciences

 The mandatory year abroad is specific to Sciences Po.
 It allows students to deepen their knowledge in the social sciences or to specialise in a particular discipline, and to reinforce their language skills.
 It is also a fantastic opportunity for students to open their minds.
 When they come back, they often think in a different way.

 Two years in France, one year abroad

-The Sciences Po Undergraduate College offers a three-year undergraduate programme.
-Students spend the first two years on one of Sciences Po’s seven campuses in France, and are then required to spend their third year abroad studying in one of Sciences Po's 470 partner universities.
+Undergraduate students spend the first two years on one of Sciences Po’s seven campuses in France, and are then required to spend their third year abroad studying in one of Sciences Po's 478 partner universities.